fausstoo/Covid_SQL_Project/README.md

 # Covid_SQL_Project
-Tasks made it: n\
+Tasks made it: \
-1- Download the latest covid data from https://ourworldindata.org in a csv format.n\
+1- Download the latest covid data from https://ourworldindata.org in a csv format.\
-2- Create 2 excel workbooks: "Deaths" & "Vaccinations". n\
+2- Create 2 excel workbooks: "Deaths" & "Vaccinations". \
-3- Use of the following querys to retrieve the data: n\
+3- Use of the following querys to retrieve the data: \

 select *
 from PortfolioProject..covid_data_deaths